-It’s no more an era of smaller memories, but phones with lower price have no other option but to compromise on the specification, after all, these are budget phones and QMobile is no different.
+It’s no more an era of smaller phone storage, but handsets with lower price have no other option but to compromise on this specification and QMobile is no different.

-However, using your mobile phone’s internal storage for installing apps is usually recommended as it takes less time for them to execute upon starting if they in the internal memory.
+However, using your mobile phone’s internal storage for installing apps is usually recommended as it takes less time for them to execute upon starting if they are present in the internal memory.

-But, if you install too many apps on internal storage, they will keep using up your disk space leaving you with almost no space on the internal storage.
+But, if you install too many apps on internal storage, they will leave you with almost no disk space.

 What’s the process?

 Tap “Manage Apps” and select the app you want to move.
-Then, touch “Move to SD card” button.
-The app will be transferred to the SD card if there is space on your memory card.
+Then, select “Move to SD card” option and the app will be transferred to the SD card.
 You can apply the same method to move apps to the internal memory.

 If the option “Move to Phone” is appearing, it means that the app is already on the SD card, and you can move it to the internal memory of your phone by tapping this button.

 This procedure has been tested on QMobile Noir A9, QMobile Noir A10, and QMobile Bolt T50.
-It is expected to work on other Android smartphones as well such as Samsung, Lenovo, Haier, LG and Sony with installed operating system Gingerbread, Jellybean, KitKat, Ice Cream Sandwich, Lollipop or Marshmallow.
+It is expected to work on other Android smartphones as well such as Samsung, Lenovo, Haier, LG and Sony featuring Gingerbread, Jellybean, KitKat, Ice Cream Sandwich, Lollipop or Marshmallow operating systems.